VerdictAI

 Frequently asked

-Do I really need different glasses for Bordeaux, Burgundy, and white wine?
+Do I really need separate glasses for red, white, and sparkling wine?